 - Light to carry

 - The Primula disc is hot to handle after brewing

 - Cleaning the mesh filter without running water can be difficult

-On the downside, it doesn’t produce the deepest flavour.
-Similar to the Primula, it’s a cheap and cheerful option, but does lose out in flavour to competitors like the Aeropress.
+On the downside, it doesn’t produce the deepest flavor.
+It’s a cheap and cheerful option but does lose out to top competitors.
 Sure beats instant coffee, though!

 - Very portable

 - Cheap and cheerful silicone design

 - Can be used to brew larger amounts of coffee